Note on The Humors:

 2019; video; 3 minutes

-Pale Patrol suggests an ambiguous scene: a frozen stage with potential conflict and no resolution, only symbolic events.
+Pale Patrol suggests an ambiguous scene in Oak Street Beach in the winter: a frozen stage with potential conflict and no resolution, only symbolic events.
 Is this public display a lack of will, an ambivalence on both sides, political enactment, or détente?

 2016; video; 3 minutes